 Accommodations at the delightful and relaxing Cara Lodge.

 Meals are at leisure today, those arriving in time for dinner can gather informally.

 Wed., April 7: Mahaica River in Search of Iconic Hoatzin | Botanic Garden

-We return to Georgetown for lunch and a rest, and then in the afternoon visit the Georgetown Botanical Gardens, an area of parkland with open grass, scattered trees, bushes, and several ponds and wet areas.
+In the afternoon, after it cools down a bit, we visit the Georgetown Botanical Gardens, an area of parkland with open grass, scattered trees, bushes, and several ponds and wet areas.
 Raucous parrots and colorful macaws pass overhead as Wattled Jacana tread the lotus plants and water lilies.
 While the gardens are not elaborate, large trees provide habitat for the Guianas-endemic Blood-colored Woodpecker and other species such as White-bellied Piculet, the gorgeous Spotted Tody-Flycatcher, Rusty-margined Flycatcher, Southern Beardless- and Yellow Tyrannulet, Lesser Kiskadee, Black-capped Donacobius, Yellow Oriole, Yellow-chinned Spinetail, Wing-barred Seedeater, Straight-billed Woodcreeper, and plenty of Snail Kite.
 In the tree tops, we hope to see Red-shouldered Macaw, Orange-winged, Yellow-crowned, and Mealy Amazons, and with luck the Festive Amazon, a parrot species in serious decline due to the illegal pet trade.
 If the trees are flowering, we search for hummingbirds like Black-throated Mango and Glittering and White-bellied Emeralds.
 Coming and going to the gardens we see some of the city’s colonial architecture.

 Accommodations at Cara Lodge, Georgetown (B,L,D)